bboe/deterministic_zip/README.md

 __Note__: `deterministic_zip` does not modify nor update timestamps of any files it adds to archives.
-The techniques used above apply only to the copys of files within archives `deterministic_zip` creates.
+The techniques used above apply only to the copies of files within archives `deterministic_zip` creates.